easiest ever cinnamon rolls

 1

-Dissolve the yeast in 1 cup of WARM water.
+To make the rolls, dissolve the yeast in the warm water.
 Allow to sit for about 5 minutes.
 Stir to make sure all of the yeast is dissolved.

 • Yeast, powdered milk, sugar, oil, and egg in a bowl.